 White Collar Defense & Government Investigations

-Peter Bibby is a partner in the White Collar Defense & Government Investigations group in the London office.
+Peter Bibby is a Partner in the Firm's White Collar Defense & Government Investigations Practice Group.

 Clients include fund managers, banks, insurance companies and other financial institutions together with individuals who are subject to financial regulation.
 He has also advised regulators in the UK and overseas in relation to the exercise of their powers in contentious regulatory matters and has been appointed as a skilled person under s166 of the Financial Services and Markets Act 2000.

 Acting for a major financial institution on a three-year FSA investigation into the mis-selling of financial products, advising the Chief executive and the executive committee on the strategy for dealing with the FSA, including the appropriate remedial action to take in order to avoid disciplinary action.
 Securing a successful outcome whereby the case was dropped by the FSA with no disciplinary action.